 Why won't my file upload?

-- Incorrect Form Encoding: Ensure your HTML form has
+• Incorrect Form Encoding: Verify that your HTML form uses enctype="multipart/form-data".

-- Invalid File Types: Your application might restrict certain file types.
-Make sure the file you're uploading meets the allowed criteria.
+• Invalid File Types: Confirm that the file meets the allowed file type criteria.

 Solutions